tonantr/python-p3-parrot-lab/README.md

 ## Key Vocab

 - **Interpreter**: a program that executes other programs.
-Python programs require the Python interpreter to be installed on your computer so that they can be run.
+Python programs. require the Python interpreter to be installed on your computer so that they can be run.
 - **Python Shell**: an interactive interpreter that can be accessed from the